deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 # Reviewer's Notes

-[Starting October 15th](https://etherfi.gitbook.io/etherfi/king-protocol-formerly-lrt), restaking rewards will be distributed in the form of KING tokens using the King protocol.
+[Starting October 15th](https://etherfi.gitbook.io/etherfi/king-protocol-formerly-lrt), restaking rewards will be distributed in the form of `KING` tokens using the King protocol.
 The older distribution contracts are no longer listed in EtherFi's documentation, and were not considered as part of the review.

+There is an important distinction to be made between Ethereum _Node Operators_ and _Eigenlayer Operators_.
+The former are operators which run Ethereum validators using staked `ETH`, while the latter act as operators in the _Eigenlayer_ protocol using restaked `ETH`.
+While some entities perform both tasks, they are different roles in different protocols.

 This review reflects the state of EtherFi to the date of publication.
 We note that EtherFi is a fast evolving protocol and [implementation addresses](#contracts) should be verified to detect any upgrades since the last changes.